Alexandrshy/showcase/content/pages/about/index.md

 ---
 template: about-page
-title: 'About our values '
+title: "About our values "
 subtitle: >-
   Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 image: /img/danielle-macinnes-iulgi9pwetu-unsplash.jpg
 ---

 ### Shade-grown coffee

 Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.